 Brett Farbstein, high performance building consultant who oversees CannonDesign’s commissioning services, added, “Engineers typically design using historic tables of data, and you now need to start using potential trends of what might happen as opposed to history.
 Codes do eventually catch up but they are not mov- ing at a pace to deal with the changes in cli- mate that we are seeing now.”

-Built near the San Andreas fault line, Stantec architects designed the Mills-Peninsula hospital in Burlingame, Calif., so it could remain operational after a major earthquake.
-The building uses 100% outside air, which helps control infection, and one-third less energy than other California hospitals, saving more than $15 million over the next 25 years.
+Built near the San Andreas fault line, Stantec architects designed the Mills-Peninsula hospital in Burlingame, Calif. so it could remain operational after a major earthquake.

 With the awareness of climate change and its impact on commercial building on the rise, predicted solutions to potential resiliency needs are starting to take shape.
 To begin with, the rising costs of energy and construction material and the threat of greater power outages will most likely lead to daylight as the primary design lighting source for buildings in a post-carbon world.
 That means narrower floor plates, more internal courtyards and atrium spaces and perhaps a more generic design of buildings, allowing for greater flexibility of use.
 It also means assessing which buildings should be abandoned or retrofitted, what the threats are to a building site and the likelihood of future threats such as increased inland or coastal flooding.